 Thoughtfulness and impulse control are heavily influenced by the PFC.
 The ability to think through the consequences of behavior–choosing a good mate, interacting with customers, dealing with difficult children, spending money, driving on the freeway–is essential for effective living in nearly every aspect of human life.
 Without proper PFC function, it is difficult to act in consistent, thoughtful ways, and impulses can take over.
 Damage to the prefrontal cortex can have far reaching effects, such as with YouTube star Logan Paul.

-ADD, also called ADHD, typically occurs as a result of neurological dysfunction in the prefrontal cortex.
+ADD/ADHD, typically occurs as a result of neurological dysfunction in the prefrontal cortex.
 When people with ADD try to concentrate, PFC activity decreases rather than increases as it does in the normal brains of control group subjects.
 As such, people with ADD can have poor internal supervision, short attention span, distractibility, disorganization, and hyperactivity (although only half the people with ADD are hyperactive), impulse control problems, difficulty learning from past errors, lack of forethought, and procrastination.

 Here are some common characteristics of ADD that clearly connect this disorder to the PFC: